 “Supersize Me” documents in dramatic fashion the impact eating fast food has on your health.
 (Morgan Spurlock ate McDonald’s for breakfast, lunch and dinner for 30 days.
 He gain 24 pounds, his cholesterol dramatically increased and he suffered from severe mood swings and sexual dysfunction!)

-The following three TED talks address how movies change how we view the world.
+The following TED talks address how movies change how we view the world.

 Beeban Kidron: The Shared Wonder of Film shares how a film program in the U.K. helped change children’s attitudes, got them more involved in political issues and increased their critical thinking skills.
 (13:12)